 Tropical Hepaticae, Herbarium Management, Biodiversity Information Management

-As Patricia K. Holmgren Director of the William and Lynda Steere Herbarium, I am responsible for overseeing the Garden’s 7.9 million collections of algae, bryophytes, fungi and vascular plants and the approximately 30 staff members who manage these collections.
+As Patricia K. Holmgren Director of the William and Lynda Steere Herbarium, Barbara Thiers was responsible for overseeing the Garden’s 7.9 million collections of algae, bryophytes, fungi and vascular plants and the approximately 30 staff members who manage these collections.
 The Steere Herbarium is the largest in the Western Hemisphere, and third largest in the world.
 It is the world’s most heavily used herbaria in terms of the number of specimens loaned or imaged on demand, and the number of visitors to the Herbarium.

-I am President of the American Society of Plant Taxonomists (2020-2021), Past President of Society for the Preservation of Natural History Collections (2020-2022), a member of the Board of the Natural Science Collections Alliance, and member of the External Advisory Board of iDigBio, the national collections digitization hub.
+Barbara Thiers is President of the American Society of Plant Taxonomists (2020-2021), Past President of Society for the Preservation of Natural History Collections (2020-2022), a member of the Board of the Natural Science Collections Alliance, and member of the External Advisory Board of iDigBio, the national collections digitization hub.

-I have a strong interest in the history of botanical collecting and the history of the herbarium; this interest has culminated in my book, Herbaria: The Quest to Preserve and Classify the World’s Plants (Timber Press, 2020).
+Barbara has a strong interest in the history of botanical collecting and the history of the herbarium; this interest has culminated in my book, Herbaria: The Quest to Preserve and Classify the World’s Plants (Timber Press, 2020).